MichiganBajaRacingTeam/CVT-analysis/README.md

-# CVT-analysis
+# CVT
-Matlab script to classify CVT curves
+All code regarding loading and analyzing data for CVT